seeess1/seeess1.github.io/index.md

 A simple website to help you understand who Sam Burns is, what he knows how to do, and what he's interested in.

 GitHub + LinkedIn = an incomplete picture.
-I'm hoping this fills in some of the gaps through a combination of text and samples from past projects.
+I'm hoping this fills in some of the gaps through a combination of text and examples from past projects.

 # What I do/know how to do